klattphysio/klattphysio.github.io/_pages/conditions.md

 According to new research, we are overusing ice!
 [The BE CALM Protocol](http://becalmprotocol.info/the-be-calm-protocol) provides a research based update to how we use ice after an acute injury.

-We once followed to PRICE protocol after actue injury.
+We once followed to PRICE protocol after acute injury.
 * Protect
 * Rest
 * Ice